DataDog/documentation/content/en/synthetics/private_locations/_index.md

 ## Overview

-Private locations allow you to **monitor internal-facing applications or any private endpoints** that aren’t accessible from the public internet.
+Private locations allow you to **monitor internal-facing applications or any private endpoints** that aren't accessible from the public internet.
 They can also be used to:

 * **Create custom Synthetic locations** in areas that are mission-critical to your business.
 * **Verify application performance in your internal CI environment** before you release new features to production with [Continuous Testing and CI/CD][1].